 VIP visitors have included the Rotary District Governor, Cllr Ian Nellins. the Deputy Leader of Shropshire Council and portfolio holder for Waste and Recycling, Rachel Robinson – Director of Public Health, Lord Lt of Shropshire Anna Turner, the Local Policing Commander, the Chief Fire Offier, the Mayors of Shrewsbury & Oswestry, local MP Helen Morgan, the Asst Police and Crime Commissioner and other specialists, who closely scrutinised, commended and endorsed the work of Crucial Crew.

 Why do we need grant funding and donations?

 Beneficiary and community involvement.

 Shrewsbury and Oswestry Crucial Crew is successful because it meets the needs of people in Shropshire, all the professional agencies and up to 1500 children at up to 50 schools.
 Over 100 unpaid volunteers, many of them retired professionals give freely of their time on an annual basis year after year.
 The volunteers come from the same communities as the participating children and together with families and other members of their community they witness the very positive effect that Crucial Crew has on its children and communities.
 In 2023 we marked the Coronation of King Charles 111 at our event which was attended by the 34,000th child.
 All the children attending received a coronation goodie bag and bookmark.
 In 1998 Joe Hart (England and Man City) attended as an eleven-year-old and now continues as our patron.
-Joe’s signed Crucial Crew & football shirts together with that of Dave Edwards (Wolves and Wales) who attended in 1997, are displayed at each event to motivate the youngsters attending.
+Joe’s signed Crucial Crew & football shirts together with that of Dave Edwards (Shrewsbury, Wolves and Wales) who attended in 1997, are displayed at each event to motivate the youngsters attending.
 Shrewsbury & Oswestry Crucial Crew have been shortlisted for The Queen’s Award for Voluntary Service on three occasions and whilst not winning, were pleased to make the final three in Shropshire.

 Breakdown of costs: